rmccrear/javascript-practice-lv3/week-2/README.md

     formatify = italify;
     console.log(formatify("I am italic!"));

 In listing 3, we invoke a function stored in the `formatify` variable.
 It can be italify or boldify.
 If we wanted we could declare an `underlinify` or a `strikeoutify` function as well.
-We could assign them to formatify to indicate the kind of format we want to use.
+We could assign them to `formatify` to indicate the kind of format we want to use.
 (Note: all we are doing is changing the "name" of the function.
 But this concept is really important and special!)

-As an example, lets rewrite listing 3 with arrow functions.
-This doesn't save a whole lot of space, but it illustrates that few can use arrow functions and "regular" functions interchangeable (in most cases).
+As an example, let's re-write listing 3 with arrow functions.
+This doesn't save a whole lot of space, but it illustrates that we can use arrow functions and "regular" functions interchangeably (in most cases).

     let boldify = (word) => {
       return `<b> ${word} </b>`;